FRRouting/frr/doc/user/bgp.rst

 BGP decision process
 --------------------

-The decision process Frr BGP uses to select routes is as follows:
+The decision process FRR BGP uses to select routes is as follows: